Blooming

 Same scene with black background and effect from blooming removed from the point cloud

-Changing the camera position and orientation is a simple and efficient way of dealing with blooming.
-It is preferable to offset the camera and tilt it so that the projector and other light sources do not directly reflect into the camera.
-This is shown on the right side of the image below.
+Changing the camera’s position and angle can reduce blooming.
+Avoid positioning the camera perpendicular to reflective surfaces.
+Instead, tilt it to prevent direct reflections from the projector or other light sources into the camera.
+See the right side of the image below.

 Positioning the camera to avoid blooming